PRBG organise an active series of high quality events throughout the year with expert speakers and good attendance.

 Over 60 members and supporters of PRBG gathered for a relaxed and friendly summer BBQ at The Castle Pub near North Acton station.

-Hosted by the CoClub and supported by OPDC, over 70 business people from working on Park Royal met for an informal evening of networking.
-Kapil Wadhwani spoke briefly about the impact of an Olympics site Compulsory Purchase Orders (CPOs) on Wanis providing practical insights on how their business survived the transition.
+At the first informal (2 Sept 2016) over 70 business people heard Kapil Wadhwani speak briefly about the impact of an Olympics site Compulsory Purchase Orders (CPOs) on Wanis providing practical insights on how their business survived the transition.
 We were also joined by CPO and commercial property experts Keith Murray (Keith Murray Associates) and Elena Nicolaou (Nockolds Solicitors).
-CPO resources are now available in the Members Area of the PRBG website.
-Park Royal Informals will take place on the first Thursday of most months moving forward.
+CPO resources for businesses impacted by the HS2 CPOs are now available in the Members Area of the PRBG website.